Pathra, Paschim Medinipur: Culture

 Pathra is a village of temples with hundreds of small temples.
 Unfortunately, many of the temples are in bad shape because of lack of preservation, damage by the Kangsabati and vandalizing by the locals.
-There are 34 temples with “enriched terracotta artwork”.
+There are 34 temples with "enriched terracotta artwork".
 Those deserving a special mention are the naba-ratna temple, kachari mahal, rasmancha, dalan of Kalachand, Durgeswar temple and Pancha Shiva temple.

 Most of the temples were built by the Ghosal (later changed to Majumdar) and Banerjee families.
 The decline started when the rich families shifted base.
 However, with the persistent efforts of a small group of enthusiasts, Pathra has turned the tide.
-The Archaeological Survey of India has taken charge of 28 temples and have repaired 18 temples.
+Due to the continuous effort of one public spirited person Yasin Pathan, Archaeological Survey of India has taken charge of 28 temples and have repaired 18 temples.
 Pathra Archeological Preservation Committee, a non-government organization, also looks after the structures.

 A major attraction is the 250-year old, 40 feet high Nava-ratna temple.
 There is a small at-chala temple in the same compound.
 Located nearby are three at-chalas and a pancha-ratna temple.
 Behind the cluster is a Durga dalan.
 Some distance away is another group of pancha-ratna temples.
 The Sitala temple (also known as Burimar than) is also 40 feet high.
 Other important temples are Sarbamangala, Kalachand, Das Mahavidya and Hansa.
 Therasmancha built in 1832 has nine small towers.

 David J. McCutchion mentions a ruined temple at Pathra as a char-chala on an elongated base, the nava-ratna as having smooth rekha turrets, the Kalachand temple as a flat roofed temple with a porch on five arches, and the Sitala temple as having a shallow porch projection.